codablock/homelab/README.md

 usually needed (e.g. Cilium, cert-manager, ingress-nginx, metallb, ...) and then deploys a small set of applications I need at home.
 This will surely grow over tine.

+My Homelab is based on multiple Raspberry Pis that act as the K8s control plane and worker nodes.
+I plan to enlarge this cluster when necessary with NUCs or comparable hardware to also get some x64 nodes.
+Storage is simply solved via a Synology DS and NFS volumes.

 ## Why Kluctl?

 Most K8s Homelabs rely on Flux or ArgoCD to implement a GitOps style workflow.
 I started to